-Beginning at the approach (left) end of module A, raise the scale deck using low-profile hydraulic jacks; add shims on the setting blocks until the deck surface is level with the approach; move to the opposite end of module A and raise and level this end
+- 1. Beginning at the approach (left) end of the A module, raise the scale deck using low-profile hydraulic jacks. - 2.
+Add shims on the setting blocks until the deck surface is level with the approach. - 3.
+Move to the opposite end of the A module and raise and level this end.